rubelchowdhury20/PIKTORML/session_3.md

 Do you see the problem here?

-For few of the customers whose age is in the range of 20-30, the prediction will be wrong.
+For a few of the customers whose age is in the range of 20-30, the prediction will be wrong.

 If we use logistic regression, that's how it tries to solve the above problem.